 The growth of the cybersecurity market in the EU – in terms of products, services and processes – is held back in a number of ways, also due to lack of a cybersecurity certification scheme recognised across the EU.
 The Commission has therefore put forward a proposal to set up an EU certification framework with ENISA at its heart.

 The NIS directive (Directive on security of network and information systems), adopted in July 2016, is the first piece of EU-wide legislation on cybersecurity.
 It provides legal measures to boost the overall level of cybersecurity in the EU.

 Blueprint for rapid emergency response

-The Commission presents a blueprint so that the EU has in place a well-rehearsed plan in case of a large scale cross-border cyber incident or crisis.
+The Commission's blueprint for rapid emergency response provides a plan in case of a large scale cross-border cyber incident or crisis.
 It sets out the objectives and modes of cooperation between the Member States and EU Institutions in responding to such incidents and crises, and explains how existing Crisis Management mechanisms can make full use of existing cybersecurity entities at EU level.

-The recently adopted framework for a joint EU diplomatic response to malicious cyber activities (the “cyber diplomacy toolbox”) sets out the measures under the Common Foreign and Security Policy, including restrictive measures which can be used to strengthen the EU's response to activities that harm its political, security and economic interests.
-Implementation work on the Framework is currently ongoing with Member States and would also be taken forward in close coordination with the Blueprint to respond to large scale cyber incidents.
+The framework for a joint EU diplomatic response to malicious cyber activities (the “cyber diplomacy toolbox”) sets out the measures under the Common Foreign and Security Policy, including restrictive measures which can be used to strengthen the EU's response to activities that harm its political, security and economic interests.